 After a few seconds, you should get a message back stating that the license change has been completed.

-We also have a video that shows the process from start to finish, if you want to see it in operation:
+We have created a video that shows the process from start to finish, if you want to see it in operation:

 Now I get a different error!

 You may now receive different errors as the license change process actually goes through.
 Here are the more common ones:

 7213: You have a typo in your license key.
 Check the entire string for confusing characters, like B/8, O/0, etc. and try entering it again.

 7221: After Step 3, then engine did not start properly.
 Go through this process again.

 7226: You are attempting to deactivate a key that was not active.